victorhponcec/portfolio-aws-security-1/README.md

 ## 4. Workflow

 Users access the App through a public domain configured in Route 53 which goes to a CloudFront distribution to serve the requests at edge.
 Additionally CloudFront is protected by WAF ACLs.
 An Internet facing Application Load Balancer is CloudFront’s origin and receives all non-cached requests which are equally distributed to the Web tier (Auto Scaling Group).
-The App tier processes the App’s requests and reads/writes to the DB.
+The App tier processes the Web’s requests and reads/writes to the DB.

 ## 5. Network Security